×

 • Using echocardiography, you may determine your heart’s size, shape, and presence of any fluid buildup.

-• Right heart catheterisation, which provides information about the filling pressure in your heart; CT and MRI images, which provide a thorough view of your pericardium; and blood tests to look for inflammation markers
+• Right heart catheterization, which provides information about the filling pressure in your heart; CT and MRI images, which provide a thorough view of your pericardium; and blood tests to look for inflammation markers

 Pericarditis, wildly viral pericarditis, cannot be wholly avoided.